Owoade/learnly-finance/README.md

 Test: To run all unit tests run `npm run test`.

 Ensure you have nest cli installed before running any of the above script.
+Run `npm install -g @nestjs/cli` to install it.